 Located just outside the town of Lusail, north of the capital city of Doha, the Losail International Circuit is a state-of-the-art 5.3-kilometre facility which cost some $58 million to build before it was opened in 2004.

 The circuit has been a fixture on the MotoGP circuit since then, and its status was raised further when Musco Lighting installed a complex network of floodlights around the layout to make it the largest permanent sports lighting project in the world – a distinction that now belongs to the Yas Marina Circuit in Abu Dhabi.

-This floodlighting will be in action when the World Touring Car Championship stages its first ever night-time races on Friday, making for a memorable season finale.
+This floodlighting will be in action once again when the World Touring Car Championship stages its night-time races on Friday, making for a memorable season finale.